Feathertail glider: Behaviour and biology

 Feathertail gliders are omnivorous, feeding on nectar, pollen, and arthropods such as moths, ants, and termites.
 They are arboreal, and although they do occasionally descend to the ground to forage, they spend as much as 87% of their time over 15 m above the ground, particularly in eucalyptus trees.
 They are nocturnal, spending the day resting in nests in tree hollows, lined with leaves or shredded bark.
 They are social animals, and up to five may share a single nest, especially during the breeding season.

 They are highly adept climbers, able to cling to the smooth trunks of eucalyptus trees.
 In experiments, they have even proved able to climb vertical panes of glass, a feat that is due to a combination of fine skin ridges and sweat that allow their feet to function as suction cups.
 Movement through the trees is aided by their gliding ability; they are able to glide as far as 28 m, and typically do so three to five times every hour through the night.

 Feathertail gliders do not hibernate as such, but are capable of entering torpor during cold weather at any time of the year.
 Torpor can last for several days, during which time the animal's body temperature can drop to as low as 2 °C and oxygen consumption to just 1% of normal.
 Torpid gliders curl into a ball, wrapping their tail around themselves and folding their ears flat, and often huddling together with up to four other individuals to reduce heat loss and conserve energy.

 The breeding season lasts from July to January in Victoria, and may be longer further to the north.
 Females typically give birth to two litters of up to four young in a season, and are able to mate again shortly after the first litter is born.
 The second litter then enters embryonic diapause, and is not born until the first litter has finished weaning at about 105 days.
 Multiple paternity is common, even within litters, as the females are sexually promiscuous.
 The young remain in the pouch for the first 65 days of life, and the maximum lifespan is about five years.

 In captivity

-The New Zoo in Poznań, Poland, was the first European zoo to breed feathertail gliders in 1999 (their animals originated from Sydney's Taronga Zoo).
+Taronga Zoo (Sydney, Australia) was the first zoo to breed feathertail gliders in captivity.
+The New Zoo in Poznań, Poland, was first European zoo to begin exhibiting feather-tail gliders in 1999 (their animals originated from Taronga Zoo stock).
 Some of the feathertail gliders born in Poznań have been sent to other European zoos, meaning that the entire European captive population is of Poznań descent.
-Australia's Taronga Zoo was the first zoo to breed feathertail gliders in captivity.